Zistack/Satisfactory-Optimizer/README.md

 The contents of the well types file is a list of strings, where each string identifies a type of well.

-## items-file: {"Item": {*}}
+## items-file: ["Item", ...]

-The contents of the items file is a dictionary, where the keys are the names of items.
+The contents of the items file is a list of strings, where each string identifies a type of item.

-The values are also dictionaries, optionally containing one field: "max_flow_rate".
-The max flow rate specifies the maximum attainable flow rate for an item traveling through a single conduit (belt/pipe/etc...).

-## machines-file: ["Machine", ...]
+## machines-file: {"Machine": {*}, ...}

-The contents of the machines file is a list of strings, where each string identifies a type of machine.
+The contents of the machines file is a dictionary.
+The string keys name the types of machine.
+The values are objects that can set properties of each machine.
+These properties are:

+ * "overclock_exponent": Real (optional)

+   The presence of this field indicates that the machine supports overclocking and specifies the exponent associated with the power consumption modifier.

+ * "somersloop_slots": Real (optional)

+   The presence of this field indicates that the machine supports productivity boosting and specifies how many somersloops are required to achieve the maximum (2x) productivity bonus.

+ * "required_somersloops": Real (optional)

+   This field indicates how many somersloops are required to build the machine.
+   The default value is 0.

 ## recipes-file: {"Recipe": {*}, ...}